kaboc/sqlp/README.md

 ## Usage

-Basic usage is mostly the same as for database/sql, so only major differences are described in this section.
+Basic usage is mostly the same as that of `database/sql`, so only major differences are described in this section.

 ### Example Table